EMPERORAYUSH/ACEPLUS/README.md

 AcePlus is a cutting-edge web application designed to revolutionize exam preparation for students.
 Leveraging the power of Artificial Intelligence, AcePlus provides a personalized and efficient learning experience, helping students excel in their studies.

-**Note:** This project is specifically designed for students and teachers of Holy Angels School, Dombivli.

 ## Table of Contents